-My new novel, “Bad Luck,” is now available for pre-order on Amazon, Barnes & Noble, and most other places where books are sold.
+My new novel, “Bad Luck,” is now available to buy on Amazon, Barnes & Noble, and most other places where books are sold.
 You can order it in both hardcover or paperback, or eBook, if you prefer.

 The teaser for my upcoming novel, “Bad Luck,” is now here!
 Just follow the link in the menu above.

 Bad Luck is the first novel of a new “Simon Kane” Urban Fantasy series.
 The first two chapters are now available for you to read here on this site.
 Go and read it and enjoy.

 Subscribe to the email list if you like it and want to know when it will release.

 Here is a little bit of flash fiction I wrote a while ago.
 It was going to be part of a bigger story, but it never happened.
 If you all like it, I might manage to finish it:

 Jim Powers stretched, reaching his arms outward and arching his back.
 He was tired, but he had to fight off sleep.
 There was work to do.
 A light rain began to fall, the cold droplets finding their way through the maze of conifers that formed a canopy over Jim’s head and creating a gentle chorus as they pattered around him.

 Good, he thought.
 That’ll keep me awake.